D3SOX/vencord-userplugins/README.md

 > [!TIP]
 > There's also [this video by Syncxv](https://youtu.be/8wexjSo8fNw) which shows how to install a userplugin on Windows.

+:warning: **Important:** If you're on Windows you need to use Git Bash for the commands to work.
+If you installed Git using the Vencord installation guide you should already have it and can open in in a folder with the right click menu.

 Clone the repository where you also cloned your Vencord folder (create the `userplugins` folder if it doesn't exist)
 ```bash
 git clone https://github.com/D3SOX/vencord-userplugins D3SOX-userplugins